What Is a Rim Joist & Does It Need to Be Insulated?

 Of all the energy-efficient improvements you can make, however, perhaps none is smarter or more impactful than ensuring your home is well-insulated.
 Proper insulation may start in your exterior walls and attic, but it goes all the way down to your basement or crawl space.

-Here’s why proper rim joist insulation is so important, and how it can make your home more energy-efficient than ever.
+Here's why proper insulation is so important, and how it can make your home more energy-efficient than ever.

-To understand what a rim joist is, it’s helpful to know about joists, which are the main structural elements of a floor frame.
+To understand what a rim joist is, it’s helpful to know about joists, which are the main structural elements of a floor frame (sometimes called a deck frame).
 The floor itself is like a platform that’s made up of several layers — a thick subfloor (usually made of plywood), a thinner underlayment, and a floor covering (wood, tile, carpet).

 Beneath this platform, there’s a framework of perpendicular supports, or joists, that run the length and span the width of the entire floor.
 On the first floor of your home, this framework sits squarely on top of a sill that’s fitted to the top of your home’s foundation.

 Either end of each floor joist is butted up against two other perpendicular supports called rim joists.
-Along with the two outermost floor joists, these two rim joists help form the “band,” or perimeter, of the floor’s framework.
-The main job of each rim joist is to provide lateral support for the floor joists.
+Along with the two outermost floor joists, these two rim joists help form the “band,” or perimeter, of your floor system by supporting the ends of joists.

 Annotation 2020-06-17 093254